wormhole-foundation/wormhole-docs/learn/security.md

 ## Monitoring

-A key element of Wormhole's defense-in-depth strategy is that each Guardian is a highly-competent validator company with their own in-house processes for running, monitoring, and securing blockchain operations.
+A key element of Wormhole's defense-in-depth strategy is that each Guardian is a highly competent validator company with its own in-house processes for running, monitoring, and securing blockchain operations.
 This heterogeneous approach to monitoring increases the likelihood that fraudulent activity is detected and reduces the number of single failure points in the system.

-Guardians are not just running Wormhole validators, they're running validators for **every blockchain inside of Wormhole** as well, which allows them to perform monitoring **holistically across decentralized computing**, rather than just at a few single points.
+Guardians are not just running Wormhole validators; they're running validators for **every blockchain inside of Wormhole** as well, which allows them to perform monitoring **holistically across decentralized computing**, rather than just at a few single points.

 Guardians Monitor:

 - Block Production & Consensus of each blockchain.
-If a blockchain's consensus is violated it disconnects from the network until the Guardians resolve the issue.
+If a blockchain's consensus is violated it will be disconnected from the network until the Guardians resolve the issue.
 - Smart Contract level data.
 Via processes like the Governor, Guardians constantly monitor the circulating supply and token movements across all supported blockchains.
 - Guardian Level activity.
-The Guardian Network functions as an autonomous decentralized computing network, complete with its own blockchain (**[Gateway](#){target=\_blank}**).
+The Guardian Network functions as an autonomous decentralized computing network, complete with its blockchain (**[Gateway](#){target=\_blank}**).

 ## Gateway & Asset Layer Protections

 One of the most powerful aspects of the Wormhole ecosystem is that Guardians effectively have **the entire state DeFi available to them**.

-Gateway is a Cosmos based blockchain which runs internally to the Guardian network, whereby the Guardians can effectively execute smart contracts against the current state of all blockchains, rather than just one blockchain.
+Gateway is a Cosmos-based blockchain that runs internally to the Guardian network, whereby the Guardians can effectively execute smart contracts against the current state of all blockchains rather than just one blockchain.

 This enables additional protection for the Wormhole Asset Layer in addition to the core assumptions:
 - **Global Accountant** - the accountant tracks the total circulating supply of all Wormhole assets across all chains and prevents any blockchain from bridging assets which would violate the supply invariant

 In addition to the Global Accountant, Guardians may only sign transfers that do not violate the requirements of the Governor.
-The **[Governor](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0007_governor.md){target=\_blank}** tracks inflows and outflows of all blockchains and delays suspicious transfers which may be indicative of a exploit.
+The **[Governor](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0007_governor.md){target=\_blank}** tracks inflows and outflows of all blockchains and delays suspicious transfers which may be indicative of an exploit.

 ## Open Source